nagybianka/nagybianka.eu/_posts/2009-07-20-city-of-light-la-ville-des-lumieres-paris.md

 ---
+layout: post
 title:  City of Light, La ville des lumières (Paris)
 date:   2009-07-20
 ---

 For the long weekend we decided to visit the City of Light, Paris.
 As it was a last minute decision the train ticket could have been cheaper, but it wasn’t overly expensive for a two way ticket (€100/person).
 And it only takes about 1.20 min from Brussels Midi Station to arrive in Paris Nord Station.